 Did you know there are more than 400,000 species of beetle making them the largest order of insects?
 Beetles are a diverse and common pest, found in all major habitats with the exception of marine and polar regions.
 A beetle’s diet can vary greatly and include anything from decaying flesh, wastes such as dung, fungi, pollen, fruit, plants as well as other invertebrates.
 The common house beetle is generally not a threat to your family or pets but can be a nuisance none-the-less.
+If you run into these beetles in Michigan, it’s best to be informed about their behavior and how to control them.

 Are All Beetles Bad?